 - a legal practitioner (for the purposes of obtaining legal advice or legal representation in relation to the operation of the Australian whistleblower laws;

 - ASIC;

 - APRA;

 - the Australian Federal Police; or

-ATO if the disclosure concerns GDG Group's tax affairs or the tax affairs of an associate of GDG Group.
+- ATO if the disclosure concerns GDG Group's tax affairs or the tax affairs of an associate of GDG Group.

-4.3 Steps GDG Group will take to protect confidentiality of a whisteblower
+4.3 Steps GDG Group will take to protect confidentiality of a whistleblower

 The Whistleblower Officers will maintain internal procedures for protecting the identity of whistleblowers.
-These procedures will include secure record-keeping and information sharing processes and steps to reduce the risk of identification.
+These procedures will include secure record-keeping and information sharing processes and steps to reduce the risk of identification including to not send information relating to the investigation of a disclosure to a printer that can be accessed by others, redact the whistleblower's name and title, and use gender neutral language.